The Guy in Your Head

 “Adjectives in English absolutely have to be in this order: opinion-size-age-shape-colour-origin-material-purpose Noun.
 So you can have a lovely little old rectangular green French silver whittling knife.
 But if you mess with that word order in the slightest you’ll sound like a maniac.” — The Elements of Eloquence.
 Mark Forsyth.

 Complex human thought, by definition, requires linguistic capabilities.
-Language gives us the ability to name objects as well as the power to reason about them: That’s a rock.
+Language gives us the ability to name objects as well as the power to reason about them: That’s a river.
 That’s a dog.
 That car is coming towards me.
 Each and every one of those concepts has a name and represents something we all instantly recognize and understand.
 Without symbolic representation and the constructs of logical reasoning, language in and of itself wouldn’t be much more than a series of incoherent yelps and screams.

 At some point in our collective history we realized that these things didn’t have to be physically present around us, that we could create unique words to represent nonexistent entities: we figured out how to make stuff up.
 Without that twist, we wouldn’t be where we are now.
 Call it the invention of lying.
 It’s a uniquely human ability that has enabled us to tell tales and work together towards goals.
-Try to explain any imaginary item to someone, without any use of language even in your head talking to yourself, and you’ll see what I mean.
+Try to explain an imaginary item to someone, without any use of language even in your head talking to yourself, and you’ll see what I mean.

 I don’t have to guess about what may have happened in prehistory to make these statements.
 Watch a toddler carefully for any length of time and you’ll see him or her develop all those abilities one after another.
 It’s funny to watch my two year old grandson communicate with his mom.

 — “Did you just drop all your blueberries on the floor?”

 He understands the words and can communicate just fine but hasn’t learned to lie yet.
 That comes a little later.